 The College Français

 The College Français is a private school based in the area of San José.
 The school is a good option to consider if you are from a French speaking country or if your child does not yet speak Spanish.
-Classes are taught predominately in French for students up to the age of sixteen, and is favoured among many parents who want their children to obtain mastery of the French language.
-The school has been approved by the French Ministry of Education in both primary and secondary education, and offers scholarships to support students who wish to follow their graduate studies in France.
+Classes are taught predominately in French for students up to the age of sixteen and are favoured among many parents who want their children to obtain mastery of the French language.
+The school has been approved by the French Ministry of Education in both primary and secondary education and offers scholarships to support students who wish to follow their graduate studies in France.

 The College Francais’ mission is to encompass the culture of the Balearic Islands, as well as welcoming Spanish and other foreign students in addition to its French pupils.
-Promoting a humanist culture, classes are typically with a maximum of twenty pupils.
+Promoting a humanist culture, classes are typical with a maximum of twenty pupils.

 The Green School

 The Green School is another private school and one that follows the Italian Montessori approach to teaching.
 The Montessori system of education is a philosophy of child development and based on a child’s developmental needs for freedom.
 Here at the Green School, students are provided with an environment that guarantees such experiences.
 There is an emphasis on independence where students learn from participation rather than direct instruction.
-The school teaches classes in English and Spanish, however students can not stay longer than middle school as they do not yet have high school.
+The school teaches classes in English and Spanish, however students cannot stay longer than middle school as they do not yet have a high school.